 However, why not implement change with a game changing tool.
 Is your mind blown yet?!
 Instead of bringing everyone into the office for a town hall meeting, change the way you communicate using an employee app.
-With an employee app, you can engage your workforce wherever they are, at anytime, in a way they like and are used to communicate.
+With an employee app, you can engage your workforce wherever they are, at anytime, in a way they like and are used to communicating.
 Companies who have used Connecteam for this process have seen engagement go up by as much as 70%, which made implementing change a lot easier.

 5. Progress Updates

 Keeping everyone involved in a complex process can be excruciatingly hard.
 Luckily, there’s no shortage of tools to let you create a newsletter to inform employees on the progress of a transition that affects them directly.
 But, again, let’s make the process of introducing change more innovative and exciting in its own right.